ivpusic/react-native-image-crop-picker/README.md

 - Click on project General tab
   - Under `Deployment Info` set `Deployment Target` to `8.0`
   - Under `Embedded Binaries` click `+` and add `RSKImageCropper.framework` and `QBImagePicker.framework`

+#### Step Optionnal - To localizate the camera / gallery text buttons

+- Open your Xcode project
+- Go to your project settings by opening the project name on the Navigation (left side)
+- Select your project in the project list
+- Should be into the Info tab and add in Localizations the language your app was missing throughout the +
+- Rebuild and you should now have your app camera and gallery with the classic ios text in the language you added.

 ### Android